camunda/camunda-docs/docs/components/modeler/web-modeler/connectors/available-connectors/rest.md

 ## Create a REST connector task

-To use a **REST connector** in your process, either change the type of an existing task using the **change type** context menu, or create a new connector task by using the **append** context menu.
+To use a **REST connector** in your process, either change the type of an existing task using the wrench-shaped **Change type** context menu, or create a new connector task by using the **Append connector** context menu.
 Follow [our guide on using connectors](../use-connectors.md) to learn more.

 ## Make your REST connector executable